On the Creativity of Large Language Models: Easy and Hard Problems in Machine Creativity

+However, LLMs are like the main character of \textit{Memento}: they always possess all the capabilities, but each time they ``wake up'', they need to re-collect all the information about themselves and their world.
+The time - or space - to acquire such information is limited, and by the next day, they will have forgotten it all.
+In other words, these generative agents do not truly adapt or learn new things about the changing domain.
+Placing them in a different environment that requires a different prompt will make them start over, without the possibility of leveraging previously acquired experience.

-However, LLMs currently lack the ability of adapting through multiple iterations in the way described above; they just rely on one, fixed version of the domain and generate works based on it.
-The current generation of LLMs are \textit{immutable} entities, i.e., once the training is finished, they remain frozen reflecting a specific state of the domain.
-In other words, they are not able to adapt to new changes.
-Few-shot, one-shot and zero-shot learning \citep{brown20} do not update weights and are not useful for this task, though highly effective for a variety of others.
-Fine tuning actually updates network weights, but it requires a potentially large training dataset.
-Indeed, several current research efforts are in the direction of introducing adaptation for specific domains, tasks, cultural frameworks and so on.
+On the other hand, fine-tuning actually updates network weights, but it requires a potentially large training dataset.
+Indeed, several current research efforts are in the direction of introducing adaptation for specific domains, tasks, cultural frameworks, and so on.
 In order to be able to be part of the never-ending creative cycle mentioned above, LLMs should constantly adapt.
 Continual learning \citep{kirkpatrick17,shin17} for LLMs \citep{sun20,wu22} represents a promising direction, yet unexplored for creative applications.

 Finally, person covers information about personality, intellect, temperament, habits, attitude, value systems, and defense mechanisms \citep{rhodes61}.
-While several of the properties of press and process might be achieved - or at least simulated - by generative learning solutions, those related with the creative person appear out of discussion.
-All the properties listed above require some forms of consciousness and self-awareness, which are difficult to define in themselves and are related to the \textit{hard} problem introduced before.
-Creative-person qualities in Generative AI might eventually be the ultimate step in achieving human-like intelligence.
+While several of the properties of press and process might be achieved - or at least simulated - by generative learning solutions, those related to the creative person appear out of discussion \citep{browning23}.
+Several works have analyzed whether LLMs can pass tests intended to evaluate human psychological skills \citep{binz2023using,macmillan2024ir,stevenson2022putting}, sometimes with promising results \citep{kosinski2024evaluating,lampinen2024language}.
+However, according to the best-supported neuroscientific theories of consciousness, current AI systems are not conscious \citep{butlin2023consciousness}.
+As \cite{ressler23} pointed out, LLMs have no self to which to be true when generating text and are intrinsically unable to behave authentically as individuals.
+They merely ``play the role'' of a character or, more accurately, a superposition of simulacra within a multiverse of possible characters induced by their training \citep{shanahan2023role,shanahan2024simulacra}.
+This results in a perceived self-awareness, stemming from our inclination to anthropomorphize \citep{deshpande2023anthropomorphization,seth2021being}.
+In conclusion, all the properties listed above require some forms of consciousness and self-awareness, which are difficult to define in themselves and are related to the \textit{hard} problem introduced before.
+Creative-person qualities in generative AI might eventually be the ultimate step in achieving human-like intelligence.